 At this point, my six-year-old will listen to audiobooks for hours on end, but when starting out, I’ve found that music and shorter stories are more doable.
 Our absolute favorite is the Audible Original, Laurie Berkner Song and Story Kitchen.
 They’ve listened to it over and over and it’s perfectly engaging for younger attention spans.
 We also enjoy Lamplighter Kids, Story Time, and Circle Round podcasts, as well as listening to Radio Disney.
 The podcasts and Radio Disney are available via Apple TV, so I often just turn them on there.
 Frog and Toad and Winnie the Pooh are classic favorites.
 My six-year-old has enjoyed The Boxcar Children series (skipping the haunted or ghost-themed ones), Mercy Watson, The Never Girls, Little House on the Prairie, Magic Treehouse (again skipping some involving ghosts or mummies), and the Princess in Black series.
 We check all of these out from the library using the Libby App or Overdrive.
-She’ll listen to them on an iPad or Kindle Fire.
+She’ll listen to them on my iPad, an old iPhone that we keep just for audiobooks, or Kindle Fire.
+We also recently discovered the Tony box at our house and it is a big hit!
 My absolute go-to for audiobook recommendations (and all books!) for kids are Read Aloud Revival and Everyday Reading on Instagram.
 These mamas have great taste in books and I trust their judgment for content.

 I also like to go old school with CD players and headphones.
 Again, the library is a great resource to check out CDs and they have tons of options.

 Offer a simple snack and water in the middle of rest time.